MichalTravnicek/pki.wikifix/Home.md

-Welcome to the pki wiki!
+Welcome to the PKI wiki!

+This is an on-going effort to move wiki pages to GH wiki.
+For the existing wiki, please visit: http://www.dogtagpki.org